spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 6. HPC for all, an MPI cluster on Amazon AWS.
 This chapter introduces how to create an MPI cluster machine on Amazon AWS.
      - MPI Amazon AWS Cluster

+## Changelogs

+- 17/03/2020.
+This book is currently under development.
+Anyway yeah, you can start and I will finish in a few weeks (and we will provide a proofread).

 # Introduction